-If you wish to cancel your appointment, please give us as much notice as possible.
-Missed appointments or cancellations within two hours of appointment will attract a fee of $40.
+If you wish to cancel your appointment, please give as much notice as possible.
+Missed appointments without notice will attract a $40 fee.

-You can secure an 'on the day' appointment by booking online after midnight or by calling from 7:45am.
-If we are fully booked, we will still try to see you if your need is urgent.
+You can secure an 'on the day' appointment by booking online after midnight or by calling from 8 am.
+If fully booked, we will try to find an appointment for you if your need is urgent.

 Payment is required at the time of consultation.
-Your GP is not a bulk billing clinic.
+The GPs do not bulk bill.

-If a procedure or any other type of appointment is made, fees will be advised beforehand.
+If a procedure or any other appointment is made, fees will be advised beforehand.

-All Workers Compensation/Third Party cases are required to pay at the time of consultation.
+All Workers' Compensation/Third Party cases are required to pay at the consultation time.